dellsystem/dellsystem.github.io/tech.md

 * [Tech Workers Coalition](https://techworkerscoalition.org/), an excellent group of tech workers focused on building worker power in the tech industry
 	* an interview with two organisers for Logic Magazine: [A World to Win](https://logicmag.io/tat-a-world-to-win/)
 	* an explanation of what they do, for Notes From Below: [Tech workers, platform workers, and workers’ inquiry](http://www.notesfrombelow.org/article/tech-workers-platform-workers-and-workers-inquiry)
-	* transcript of a panel at Left Forum in June 2018: [Towards an Organized Tech Industry—Part One](http://www.notesfrombelow.org/article/towards-an-organized-tech-industry-part-one)
+	* transcripts of two panels at Left Forum in June 2018: Towards an Organized Tech Industry—[Part One](http://www.notesfrombelow.org/article/towards-an-organized-tech-industry-part-one) and [Part Two](https://newsocialist.org.uk/towards-an-organized-tech-industry-part-two/)
 * The [Democratic Socialists of America](http://www.dsausa.org/)
 	* [The San Francisco chapter](https://twitter.com/dsa_sf) (not explicitly tech but they often organise stuff around the industry, given the location)
 	* [The Silicon Valley chapter](https://twitter.com/SV_DSA) (same)
 	* [The NYC tech working group](https://twitter.com/NYCDSATechWG)
 * [Tech Solidarity](https://techsolidarity.org/): a non-profit organisation connecting tech workers with their local communities
-	* a really insightful interview with founder Maciej Cegłowski (@Pinboard) for Logic Magazine: [Solidarity Forever](https://logicmag.io/tat-solidarity-forever/)
+	* an interview with founder Maciej Cegłowski (@Pinboard) for Logic Magazine: [Solidarity Forever](https://logicmag.io/tat-solidarity-forever/)
 * [Silicon Valley Rising](https://siliconvalleyrising.org/): they "want to raise wages and standards for all workers so they can live and thrive here"
 	* an interview with their campaign director for Logic Magazine: [Organizing the Valley](https://logicmag.io/tat-organizing-the-valley/)

 ## Publications

-* [Logic Magazine](http://logicmag.io/): an excellent independent print-first magazine covering technology from an astutely critical perspective
+* [Logic Magazine](http://logicmag.io/): an excellent print-first magazine covering technology from an astutely critical perspective
-* [The New Inquiry](https://thenewinquiry.com/): an independent left-wing publication with some great pieces on technology
+* [The New Inquiry](https://thenewinquiry.com/): an independent left publication with some great pieces on technology
 * [The Baffler](https://thebaffler.com/): same as above
 * [Real Life Magazine](http://reallifemag.com/): "a magazine about living with technology"
 * [Model View Culture](https://modelviewculture.com/): "a magazine about technology, culture and diversity" (though sadly now defunct)